Beckman Coulter Ultracentrifuges: A Reference Since 1947

 Simplify protocol transfer

-Compare to make an informed decision List of possible combinations of rotors, tubes and centrifuges.
-Select one or more choices from the drop-down menu, then choose 'Configuration options' to see the possible combinations or choose 'Calculate' to find out g-force, k-factor and rpm.
+Compare to make an informed decision.
+See possible combinations of rotors, tubes and centrifuges.
+Select one or more items from the drop-down menu, then choose 'Configuration options' for possible combinations, or 'Calculate' for g-force, k-factor and rpm.

 What is ultracentrifugation and how does it work?

-Ultracentrifugation is a powerful technique that employs high-speed centrifugal force to separate particles based on their size, shape, and density.
-This method is crucial in various scientific fields, including molecular biology, biochemistry, and nanotechnology, for isolating specific components from complex mixtures.
+Ultracentrifugation uses high-speed centrifugal force to separate particles by size, shape and density.
+It is essential in fields such as molecular biology, biochemistry and nanotechnology for isolating specific components from complex mixtures.

-In Belgium and Luxembourg, ultracentrifugation is widely used in laboratories for applications such as viral purification, organelle isolation, and protein separation.
-By spinning samples at extremely high speeds, ultracentrifuges create a strong centrifugal force that causes particles to sediment at different rates, allowing for precise separation and analysis.
+In Belgium and Luxembourg, labs widely use ultracentrifugation for viral purification, organelle isolation and protein separation.
+Spinning samples at very high speeds creates a strong centrifugal force, so particles sediment at different rates for precise separation and analysis.

-Whether you are working in a research lab or a clinical setting, understanding and utilizing ultracentrifugation can significantly enhance your experimental outcomes.
-Explore our range of ultracentrifugation products and solutions tailored for laboratories in Belgium and Luxembourg to achieve optimal results in your scientific endeavors.
+In a research lab or a clinical setting, using ultracentrifugation well can markedly improve your results.
+Explore our range of ultracentrifugation products and solutions for laboratories in Belgium and Luxembourg.

 What Does a Complete Ultracentrifuge System Include?